PUT-JUG/proj-mp/src/Topic 2 - ROS and point clouds.md

 catkin_make
 ```

+The catkin packages should reside inside `src` folder.
 To build the ROS nodes (catkin packages) you have to run the same command in the same directory as above:
 ```bash
 catkin_make
 ```